brucellino/ansible-role-ui/.github/CONTRIBUTING.md

 This pattern says that software versions should take an `X.Y.Z` pattern where:

 - X is a major release, which may not be fully compatible with prior major releases
-- Y is a minor release, which adds both new features and bug fixes
+- Y is a minor release, which adds both new features and bugfixes
-- Z is a patch release, which adds just bug fixes
+- Z is a patch release, which adds just bugfixes

 Releases are generally performed after any bugfix / feature enhancement pull request merge.
 You can watch the Github repository for updates.
 The latest release will always point to the master branch, whilst release candidates will be done in version-specific branches, such as `v0.2.0-rc`.